sjawhar/udacity-mlnd-capstone/README.md

 * Algorithm parameter tuning
 * Validation testing

-The target column, `ServiceLevelChange`, can be one of `No change`, `Downgraded`, or `Deactivated` and represents the service level change of the kit in the 45 days following the refill.
+The target column, `ServiceLevelChange`, can be one of `No change`, `Downgraded`, or `Deactivated` and represents the service level change of the box in the 45 days following the refill.
 As such, this is a multiclass classification problem.
 Moreover, as will be explored below, the classes are heavily unbalanced with nearly 98% of the samples belonging to the `No change` class.
 The choice of performance metric will therefore be critical, as many common metrics perform poorly with unbalanced classes.
-Finally, due to data integrity issues, purchase information is not available for many kits and will need to be imputed.
+Finally, due to data integrity issues, purchase information is not available for many boxes and will need to be imputed.

-**A note on vocabulary:** A customer of this business purchases a **kit** containing several different products.
+**A note on vocabulary:** A customer of this business purchases a **box** containing several different products.
 Each of these products are then **refilled** before expiration as part of the subscription service.
 Samples with a label of `Downgraded` or `Deactivated` will often be referred to below as **at risk**, as predictions of these labels indicate the customer is at risk of cancelling.

 ## Metrics
 Considering that this predictor will be used in an intervention system, it's important to maintain a high precision and minimize false positives.
 Otherwise, time and money will be spent "intervening" with customers who have no intention of cancelling.
 Of course, the predictor should catch as many potential cancellations as possible, but the algorithm's performance in this respect can be improved iteratively as customer behavior is better understood.
 A custom scorer will therefore be used that is the recall score if precision is at least 0.9.
 Otherwise, the score will be zero.